vito/bass/docs/lit/index.md

   \construction{The exact format is not finalized and probably needs versioning and deduping.}

-  A thunk path's JSON form can be piped to \code{bass --export} to build the artifact and emit a \code{tar} stream.
+  A thunk path's JSON form can be piped to `bass --export` to build the artifact and emit a `tar` stream.

   \commands{{
   cat thunk-path.json | bass --export | tar -xf -